se4ai2223-uniba/architectural-style-recognition/prom/README.md

 In order to pull the metrics we need to:

-<li> Tell to docker where to store the metrics <b>YourIP:YourPort</b>.
+<li> Serve the metrics on an ip and a port <b>YourIP:YourPort</b>.
 "Prometheus expects metrics to be available on targets on a path of /metrics".
+<li> Track some metrics with Python library od Prometheus
+<li> Setup the <b>prometheus.yml</b> specifying as target the <b>YourIP:YourPort</b> from the first step
+<li> Start the Containers with docker compose

+The metrics tracked with Python will be made available at <b>YourIP:YourPort/metrics</b> and Prometheus will pull them periodically.

+## Example

+A brief example of the configuration of my machine.
+As eaxmple we can track metrics from Docker as follows:
-This is done by going to <b>Docker Preferences -> Docker Engine</b> and adding the rows:
+<b>Docker Preferences -> Docker Engine</b> and adding the rows:

 <br>
 {